Computers & Wi-Fi

 - The pass is for use only by the person named and only on the date specified.
 No photocopies are allowed.
 Valid ID is required

-The South San Francisco Public Library offers e-books for Kindles, Nooks, iPads, and other e-book readers and downloadable audiobooks for your MP3 player, iPhone, or PC.
+The South San Francisco Public Library offers e-books and e-magazines for Kindles, Nooks, iPads, and other e-book readers and downloadable audiobooks for your MP3 player, iPhone, or PC.

 - Overdrive provides e-books in both EPUB (Nook) and Kindle formats and audiobooks in WMA and MP3 formats.
 Overdrive Help